jingdu-cs/GTC/README.md

 ## 3. Usage (Quick Start)

-To verify the installation and run the model on the "Sports" dataset using the provided shell script `run_gtc.sh`.
+To verify the installation and run the model on the "Sports" dataset using the provided shell script `src/run_gtc.sh`.

 ---